Aske Adelgaard: OB

 Over the summer, Aske took part in several first team training sessions during the start of the season, and he also got a starting place in a training match against FC Midtjylland in May.
 On 31 July 2022 OB confirmed, that 18-year old Adelgaard had signed a five-year contract with the club and had been permanently promoted to the first team squad.
 Adelgaard got his official debut a week later, on 7 August 2022, against AGF.

+Go Ahead Eagles

+On August 19, 2024, it was confirmed that Adelgaard had been bought by Dutch Eredivisie club Go Ahead Eagles, where he signed a contract until June 2028, and was reunited with his former teammate Jakob Breum.